There is a problem at the heart of all science.

 We have two theories that describe the fundamental nature of the universe.
 General Relativity and Quantum Mechanics.

-They do this by explaining the four fundamental forces.
-They are the laws of nature that determine how everything in the universe interacts with everything else.
-These laws include gravity, which draws together objects with mass, and the electromagnetic force that gives us electricity.
+They do this by explaining the four fundamental forces, which are the laws of nature that determine how everything in the universe interacts with everything else.

 But one of them is wrong.

 When you put the equations of each one together, they produce impossible gibberish.

 Fortunately for most practical tasks that scientists do, it doesn’t matter.
 General Relativity describes gravity in the world of huge objects, like the orbits of planets and stars.
 Quantum Mechanics describes the world inside the atom.

 It’s in two special circumstances that scientists would want to combine the two theories and the gibberish becomes an issue;